Hi, I'm Michelle Quach.

 I was working as a paralegal at a big NYC firm when I realized two important things: 1) I did not want to go to law school, and 2) I wanted to become a designer.
 I was drawn to the prospect of being able to create useful things and joyful experiences; I was also energized by the challenges of creative problem-solving.
 I moved back to LA and began studying graphic design and user experience at UCLAx—and I haven't looked back since.

-These days, I bring a multidisciplinary perspective to human-centered research, storytelling, and design.
+These days, I bring a multi-disciplinary perspective to research, storytelling, and design.

-I currently work as an in-house designer at a market research firm and get disproportionately excited about design thinking projects.
+I currently work as an information designer at a consumer insights agency.
 I will think you're cool if you talk endlessly about issues in diversity, equality, and cultural representation, and/or you also have a soft spot for comically oversized objects.